chru-octave/Octave-AI-Solution-Engineer-Project/README.md

 ## Submission

 When complete, upload your solution to this repository.
 A walkthrough and live demo session will be scheduled, during which new data will be provided to run through the solution.
-Tyhe quality of teh results and performance will be observed and evaluated.
+The quality of the results and performance of the solution will be evaluated.

 A code review will be conducted prior to the demo session.